MarcWeber/rumake/README.txt

 TODO:
 - rake like DSL
+- show estimate build time by simulating the build before building it Of course this will only be valid if you build the second time

 goals:
 write the code in a way so that it can eventually be used by guard one day